fredfung007/cityflow-nl/README.md

 # Natural Language-Based Vehicle Retrieval

-This dataset is curated for the Natural Language (NL) Based Vehicle Retrieval Challenge Track in the 2021 AI City Workshop.
+This dataset is curated for the Natural Language (NL) Based Vehicle Retrieval Challenge Track of the 2021 AI City Workshop.

 ## Contents in this repository
 `data/train-tracks.json` is a dictionary of all 2,498 vehicle tracks in the